CospanDesign/xilinx_builder/README.md

       this block will override the default vlues set in site_scons/bitgen_configuration.json

-+ Builde the project by typing either 'scons' to build all targets or scons plus a Target (listed below)
++ Build the project by typing either 'scons' to build all targets or scons plus a Target (listed below)